-To make sure you are on track to graduate, we require all Cooke Scholars to complete a Cooke Scholar Strategic Plan (CSSP).
+To help you stay on track to graduate, we require all Cooke Scholars to complete a Cooke Scholar Strategic Plan (CSSP).
 The CSSP helps Scholars and their deans craft academic and career goals, identify action steps to take, and create course plans.
 More information will be shared about the CSSP at Scholars Weekend.